-- Ultrasound means that a shockingly small ultrasound probe can be used during the procedure to identify one or more arteries.
-These can then be saved instead of cut along with the veins.
+Ultrasound means that a small ultrasound probe can be used during the procedure to identify one or more arteries to be spared from damage.
 As can be imagined, there is more improvement post surgically when the blood flow to the testes is not compromised during the surgery.

 In this approach, a patient is almost always sedated, asleep, but not intubated, which is safer for the patient.
 While sleeping, a local anesthetic is injected into the area.
 An incision of about one to one and a half inches is made in the numbed area.
 The spermatic bundle (cord) is located, grasped, and brought out of the patient’s body.
 Using the microscope, the layers of muscle surrounding it are stripped away.
 Often several arteries are identified, usually with the use of the ultrasound, and a tie loosely placed around it for identification.
 The veins are then sequentially located and severed.
 The cord is then placed back into the patient’s body and the tissues are closed, layer-by-layer.
 The skin is generally closed with a plastic surgery stitch; the stitches are placed under the skin so that they need not be removed later.

-There are lots of pluses associated with this method: there is little discomfort associated with it and the recovery time is fairly quick.
+There are lots of advantages associated with this method, there is little discomfort associated with it and the recovery time is fairly quick.
 During the procedure, the patient feels almost nothing; in virtually all cases, the patient completely sleeps through the procedure.
 The anesthesiologist can administer sedatives and an appropriate dosage of pain medication.